viewDidAppear/CLProgressIndeterminateView/README.md

 ```
 the reference when you're done, or when the view controller will be removed from the superview/is no longer needed.

 Any changes made to these files should be merged here.
-This code is available to use in any iOS project with credit to myself - the creator either In-App or by other-means (iTunes Store description for example).
+This code is available to use in any iOS project with credit to myself.

 Regards,